-The facility has a card swipe system at the main entrance to assist us in limiting those who can enter the building.
-In order to enter the facility, parents/guardians must have a Texas State University identification card.
-If a parent is not affiliated with the university, then he/she must obtain a CDC access card.
+For the safety of all the children and staff, we have a card swipe system at the main entrance to assist us in limiting those who can enter the building.
+Only people who are authorized can enter the building while children are present.
+When families enroll, parents/guardians must have a CDC access card.
+A \$20 deposit must be paid for each CDC access card.
 The Access Card form will be included in the registration packet.
 The card will provide access to the Center Monday through Friday 7:30 a.m. to 5:30 p.m. except during university holidays, staff in-service days and emergency closings.
 Parents and guardians are not permitted to hold the door open for unfamiliar visitors.
+If you've forgotten your card, do not follow another family inside.
+Instead, you are required to press the call button for access.
+These procedures are designed to protect the welfare and best interests of the employees, children, and families of the CDC.
+Be alert and immediately report any breaches or concerns to CDC administration.
 If you have a question regarding access, please contact the front desk.

 Once the child is no longer enrolled at the Center, the parent/guardian's cards will be deactivated in the Center's system.
-As part of our security procedures, visitors will always be escorted while in the facility and will never be left unsupervised while inside the facility.
-Visitors may include but are not limited to volunteers, tour participants, lab students, facility workers, and unfamiliar individuals who are picking up children.
+As part of our security procedures, visitors will always be escorted while in the facility and will never be left unsupervised while inside.
+Visitors may include but are not limited to volunteers, tour participants, lab students, facility workers, and those unfamiliar picking up children.